OmarRamzy45/Kaggle-Housing-Prices-Dataset-prediction-with-Machine-Learning/README.md

 ## Comparing with Linear Regression model from sklearn
 In the Last step I compared between the model I created and the built-in model from sklearn linear_model library to make sure it will make the same predictions.

 That's All.
-I hope you found this usueful.
+I hope you found this usefull.
 Thank you for reading :).